 - Ottawa Region Landlords Association - Ottawa Region Landlords Association provides information seminars and links to resources for landlords.

 - Ottawa Small Landlord Association - The Ottawa Small Landlord Association supports small landlords through its advocacy efforts, by improving public awareness and perceptions about landlords, and by offering landlord education that assists landlords in operating successful businesses (no website).

 - Renting in Ontario – Province of Ontario - The Province of Ontario provides useful information about tenant and landlord rights.

-If you or your tenant would like a printed copy of the guide for landlords or guide for tenants document, please contact us by phone at 613 580 2400 ext.
+If you or your tenant would like a printed copy of the guide for landlords or guide for tenants document, please contact us by email at email@example.com or telephone 613 580 2400 ext.
 29529.